Astronomical Bidding War

-Astronomical was a cheap attempt at a Star Wars pun… you know, stars and some sort or economical type mash up.
+Astronomical was a cheap attempt at a Star Wars pun… you know, stars and some sort of economical type mash-up.
 Many writers have written about Star Wars in the past and all the best lines have been stolen.
 In an auction room far, far away there are a few hundred auctioneers who have also tripped over some of the Star Wars related clichés.

 So, what is it about this film in particular that makes the items so collectable?
-The first reason is thanks to the film makers themselves.
-The film is full of iconic imagery that appeal to our childhood sense of wonder.
+The first reason is thanks to the filmmakers themselves.
+The film is full of iconic imagery that appeals to our childhood sense of wonder.
 Who wouldn’t want a Millennium Falcon?
-Better still one who lid lifts off and you can see the inner machinations of the greatest space ship of all time.
-Even the Death Star had a sort of dark appeal in its half completed form.
+Better still one whose lid lifts off and you can see the inner machinations of the greatest spaceship of all time.
+Even the Death Star had a sort of dark appeal in its half-completed form.
 Only the Borg cube in Star Trek ever came close to the same sort of iconic imagery.

 More than anything though Star Wars memorabilia appeals to the inner geek in us.
 We want the full collection of figures: including the Ewoks and Chewbacca.
 We want the ship that Luke Skywalker used to destroy the death star and a replica of C3P0.
 Star Wars not only offers desirable objects but also appeals to that yearning in all of us to have a complete set.

 So with a final flourish of Star Wars cliché, I say: to the auction you must go, young collector.